stt-doks/doks-documentation/DPA/README.md

 # DOKS PEP API
-DOKS PEP API (later referred as DPA), is a HTTP API for finding company and private person names from PEP lists.
+DOKS PEP API (later referred as DPA), is a HTTP API for finding private person names from PEP lists.

 ## Index
 - [Basics](#basics)